pedalferrous/analytic-script/README.md

       one wishes to maximize the e-field integral over.
 Currently this is implemented for one active layer only, although this can be changed with relative ease in accompanying methods (namely, evaluate Cells)
-    * `DIVISIONS`: seeds space with (`DIVISIONS` + 1) active cells evenly spaced along each dimension of the search space, taking the cartesian product of these one dimensional intervals, and thus seeding a lattice.
-Higher value increases search time per propagation, but give shorter path to possible optima
+    * `DIVISIONS`: seeds space with (`DIVISIONS + 1`) active cells evenly spaced along each dimension, taking in essence the cartesian product of these one dimensional intervals, and thus seeding a lattice.
+Higher value increases search time per propagation, but gives shorter path to possible optima.
+The best heuristic is to have a displacement between far apart seeds be not more than an order of magnitude larger than `MAX_STEP`.
   * search space is then instantiated to proper size according to stack, and values specified above.
   * code propagates either `MAX_STEP` times, or until there are no active cells (if you feel you are running low on active cells too soon, see selectedNeighbors subsection of propagate method).
-Output is list of best cells per propagation, listing coordinates first, and then fitness of said cell.
+Output is list of the best cell per propagation, listing coordinates first and then fitness of said cell.
 Final output give numerical information on traversal of space.

 ### propagate: